Best Approximate Quantum Compiling Problems: Introduction

 While discussing the main contributions, the paper focuses on three complementary goals, \begin{itemize} \item[\textbf{[G1]}] Approximate quantum compiling for random unitary matrices: here the goal is to derive results in terms of the number of CNOTs to use to compile any given random unitary matrix, with connectivity constraints; \item[\textbf{[G2]}] Approximate quantum compiling for special gates: here the goal is to derive results in terms of the number of CNOTs to use to compile special gates; \item[\textbf{[G3]}] Approximate quantum compiling for circuit compression: here the goal is to derive results that allow for compression of circuits, freeing the possibility to have inexact compilation. \end{itemize}

 \textbf{Organization. } This paper is organized as follows.
 In Section~\ref{sec:preliminaries}, we report the mathematical and physical preliminaries to our algorithmic development.
 In Section~\ref{sec:math-opt}, we formalize the approximate quantum compiling problem as a mathematical program.
-In Section~\ref{sec:programmable}, we devise a programmable structure (the two-qubit CNOT unit) with which we can build any circuit.
-In Section~\ref{sec:propr}, we discuss the property of the mathematical program introduced in Section~\ref{sec:math-opt} when specified for the programmable structure presented in Section~\ref{sec:programmable}.
+In Section~\ref{sec:programmable}, we devise a programmable \cmt{unit} (the two-qubit CNOT unit) with which we can build any circuit.
+In Section~\ref{sec:propr}, we discuss the property of the mathematical program introduced in Section~\ref{sec:math-opt} when specified for the \cmt{parametric circuit} presented in Section~\ref{sec:programmable}.

 From Section~\ref{sec:struc}, we focus on particular layout patters, namely sequential, spin, and Cartan, and we present their properties.
 In Section~\ref{sec:gd}, we discuss the use of gradient descent to optimize the rotation angles once the layout is fixed, and we showcase numerical results in Sections~\ref{subsec:random}-\ref{subsec:toffoli}.
-Section~\ref{sec:prune} discusses our proposed compression strategy to trade-off accuracy and depth, both theoretically and numerically.
+Section~\ref{sec:prune} discusses our proposed compression strategy to trade-off accuracy and \cmt{length}, both theoretically and numerically.
 We then conclude in Section~\ref{sec:concl}.